near-ndc/gwg/specs/spec-1-kudos.md

 **User** logged in to NS.

-- Everything visitor can do
+- Everything Visitors can do
-- Comment on Kudos
+- Comment on Kudos (if "all users can comment" is enabled by the recipient)
 - React to Kudos
 - Upvote Kudos

 **Verified Human** logged in user who has credentials issued by `i-am-human`.

-- Everything User can do
+- Everything Users can do
 - Create new Kudos
 - Recieve new Kudos
+- Comment on Kudos (if "all verified human users can comment" is enabled by the recipient)

 **Administrator** can take additional actions not availalbe to other actors.

-- Everything Verified Human can do
+- Everything Verified Humans can do
 - Delete Kudos
 - Change Settings
-  - Create or remove categories (aka tags)
+  - Create or remove sub-categories (aka tags)
   - Adjust experiation time of Kudos

 ### User Stories